 RUC Adjustment Factor

-Fuel adjustment factor FAQ
+Variable Fuel Factor FAQ

-- Q: How much will the FAF cost me?
+- Q: How much will the VFF cost me?

 - Provide transparency for customers to see how it is calculated